Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 16. Refer `Onboarding into CORTX <Onboarding.rst>`_ to execute the onboarding process.

-If you have a firewall between the VA and the rest of your infrastructure, including but not limited to S3 clients, web browser, and so on, ensure that the  ports mentioned below are open to provide access to VA.
+If you have a firewall between the OVA and the rest of your infrastructure, including but not limited to S3 clients, web browser, and so on, ensure that the  ports mentioned below are open to provide access to OVA.

  +----------------------+-------------------+---------------------------------------------+
  |    **Port number**   |   **Protocols**   |   **Destination network (on VA)**           |